Home News Vermont Cannabis Purchase Limits 2026: How Much Can You Buy?

 Quick Answer

-Mix of products Any combination, up to one combined 1 oz equivalent (2 oz if S.278 signed)
+Mix of products Any combination, up to a combined 2 oz equivalent

 How much can you buy in one transaction?

-Under 7 V.S.A. Β§907, a retailer may sell "one ounce of cannabis or the equivalent in cannabis products, or a combination thereof" to a customer 21 or older per transaction.
+Under 7 V.S.A. §907 as amended by S.278 (signed June 18, 2026, effective July 1), a retailer may sell up to two ounces of cannabis or the equivalent in cannabis products to a customer 21 or older per transaction.
 The Cannabis Control Board (CCB) publishes the official equivalency chart that retailers use at the register.
-One ounce equals:
+Two ounces equals:

-• Vape cartridges: eight 1-gram cartridges (or sixteen 0.5-gram cartridges)
+• Vape cartridges: sixteen 1-gram cartridges (or thirty-two 0.5-gram cartridges)

-Each of those is the same thing: one full ounce of allowance.
-You can buy any single category, or mix several, as long as the combined total stays at or under that one 1-ounce equivalent.
+Each of those is the same thing: one full 2-ounce allowance.
+You can buy any single category, or mix several, as long as the combined total stays at or under that 2-ounce equivalent.

-Vape cartridges are counted separately on the chart: eight 1-gram cartridges (or sixteen 0.5-gram carts) equal one ounce.
+Vape cartridges are counted separately on the chart: sixteen 1-gram cartridges (or thirty-two 0.5-gram carts) equal two ounces.
 Vape distillate is exempt from the 60% potency cap and routinely tests at 80–90% THC, but it's the cartridge count the register tracks, not the percentage.

 Vermont's packaging rules matter more day to day than that transaction maximum: each edible package may contain no more than 50 mg of THC, divided into servings of no more than 5 mg, and multi-serving products must be scored or clearly marked so each 5 mg dose is easy to separate.